 (A) This rule describes the responsibilities that an initiating or responding child support enforcement agency (CSEA) has to establish paternity in intergovernmental cases.
-When a determination of paternity has been made pursuant to the laws of another jurisdiction, that determination must be recognized in Ohio and the issue of paternity may not be re-litigated or used as a defense to an action brought pursuant to rule 5101:12-70-05 of the Administrative Code and its supplemental rules.
+When a determination of paternity has been made pursuant to the laws of another jurisdiction, that determination must be recognized in Ohio, and the issue of paternity may not be re-litigated or used as a defense to an action brought pursuant to section 3115.315 of the Revised Code.

 (B) Paternity may be established either by: